-Here are two examples of situations where a report needs to be corrected:
+Here are two common situations where a carer might need to correct a report:

-Then they will look for the visit where the report was not made
+They will look for the visit where the report was not made.

-8. Select 'Set Time', the system will suggest a date based on when the visit happened, but please check that the date is correct and select the time the medication was given.
-Then click 'Confirm'
+6. The carer will select 'Set Time'.
+They must check that the date is correct and select the time the medication was given.

-9. Now the medication report should show correctly in the eMAR.
+7. Click 'Confirm'.
+The report should now show correctly in the eMAR.

 How to fix it: